medvedevgroup/ESSCompress/decoder/README.md

 *  `i [input-file]` : compressed file by ESS-Compress or ESS-Tip-Compress.
 *  `t [0 or 1]` : Default is 0 (for decompression of ESS-Compress).
 Use a value of 1 to decompress file compressed using ESS-Tip-Compress.

-The output is a FASTA file with extenstion ".fa" in the working directory (i.e. ust\_ess\_abs.txt.fa).
+The output is a FASTA file with extenstion ".fa" in the working directory (i.e. chol.ess.fa).
 This is an SPSS representation.